Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Article content

-The government will front $1.33 billion of the total value, with Telstra contributing the rest, the Australian telco and a government statement said.
+The government will front $1.33 billion of the total value, with Telstra contributing the rest, the Australian telco and the government said in a statement.

-With China building its influence in the region, and months of market and media speculation surrounding Digicel’s future, Telstra said https://www.reuters.com/business/telstra-australian-govt-finalizing-bid-digicels-pacific-assets-sources-2021-10-14 the Australian government approached it to help it buy the business.
+Telstra first revealed https://www.reuters.com/business/telstra-australian-govt-finalizing-bid-digicels-pacific-assets-sources-2021-10-14 in July the Australian government had approached it to help it buy the business.

 Advertisement